Dungeons & Dragons: Game mechanics

 Before the game begins, each player creates their player character and records the details (described below) on a character sheet.
 First, a player determines their character's ability scores, which consist of Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 Each edition of the game has offered differing methods of determining these scores.
-The player then chooses a race (species), a character class (occupation, such as fighter, rogue, or wizard), an alignment (a moral and ethical outlook), and other features to round out the character's abilities and backstory, which have varied in nature through differing editions.
+The player then chooses a species (such as a dwarf, elf, or human – called "race" prior to 5e 2024), a character class (such as a fighter, rogue, or wizard), an alignment (a moral and ethical outlook), and other features to round out the character's abilities and backstory, which have varied in nature through differing editions.

 During the game, players describe their PCs' intended actions to the DM, who then describes the result or response.
 Trivial actions, such as picking up a letter or opening an unlocked door, are usually automatically successful.
 The outcomes of more complex or risky actions, such as scaling a cliff or picking a lock, are determined by rolling dice.
-Different polyhedral dice are used for different actions, such as a twenty-sided die to see whether a hit was made in combat, but an eight-sided die to determine how much damage was dealt.
+Different polyhedral dice are used for different actions.
+For example, a twenty-sided die is used to determine whether a hit is made in combat, with other dice such as four, six, eight, ten, or even twelve-sided die used to determine how much damage was dealt.
 Factors contributing to the outcome include the character's ability scores, skills, and the difficulty of the task.
 In circumstances where a character is attempting to avoid a negative outcome, such as when dodging a trap or resisting the effect of a spell, a saving throw can be used to determine whether the resulting effect is reduced or avoided.
 In this case the odds of success are influenced by the character's class, levels and ability scores.
+In circumstances where a character is attempting to complete a task such as picking a lock, deactivating a trap, or pushing a boulder, a Difficulty Class must be hit or exceeded.
+Relevant ability bonuses are added to help players succeed.